nylas/nylas-mail/docs/PackageOverview.md

 that fits into Nylas Mail seamlessly.

-If you _do_ need special styling, try to keep only structural styles in the package style sheets.
+If you _do_ need special styling, try to keep only structural styles in the package stylesheets.
 If you _must_ specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
 For more information, see the [theme variables docs][theme-variables].
 If you follow this guideline, your package will look good out of the box with any theme!